ethereum/EIPs/EIPS/eip-pbmrc1.md

         // Metadata URI for ERC-1155 display purposes. string uri;

-        // OPTIONAL: Indicates if the PBM token can be transferred to a non merchant wallet. bool isTransferable;
+        // OPTIONAL: Indicates if the PBM token can be transferred to a non merchant/redeemer wallet. bool isTransferable;

         // OPTIONAL: Determines whether the PBM will be burned or revoked upon expiry, under certain predefined conditions, or at the owner's discretion. bool burnable;

-        // OPTIONAL: Number of decimal places for the token.
+        // OPTIONAL: Number of decimal places for the token. uint8 decimals;
-        uint8 decimals;

         // OPTIONAL: The address of the creator of this PBM type on this smart contract. address creator;